Getting to 30%

 Protecting at least 30 percent of land and sea is an ambitious, but attainable goal.
 In order to achieve it, world leaders will need to work collaboratively with other governments, organizations, and indigenous populations to empower community-led conservation practices that complement formal protected areas.

-There is a wide range of management designations that should mark progress towards a new protected area target, including these:
+There is a wide range of management designations that should mark progress towards a new protected area target, including:

 Other Effective Conservation Measures (OECMs), which are not recognized as protected areas but deliver comparable long-term conservation outcomes.
 Read more about OECMs.